sarahecarterphd/sarahecarterphd.github.io/_pages/publications.md

 author_profile: true
 ---

-**Upcoming:**

-**September 2024: Conference Presentation,** That's Too Personal: Defining the Limits of Personalization in Mental Health Chatbots, fPET 2024, Karlsruhe, Germany

-**October 2024: Conference Presentation,** Preserving Autonomy: The “Dos” and “Don’ts” of Mental Health Chatbot Personalization, ESDiT and 4TU 2024 Conference, Enschede, the Netherlands

-**December 2024 (expected): Publication,** In Pursuit of Privacy: The Value-Centered Privacy Assistant, preprint available [here](https://arxiv.org/abs/2212.00528)

-**June 2025 (accepted): Publication,** How Do We Value Data Privacy?
-Insights and Design Implications, Engineering and Value Change (Springer Series on Philosophy of Engineering and Technology)

-**Previous:**

 **April 2024: Invited Panelist,** Meaningful Human-AI Interaction, Digital Society Conference, Utrecht, the Netherlands

 **April 2024: Conference Presentation,** A Value-Centered Privacy Assistant for Smartphone App Selection, ICT.Open, Utecht, the Netherlands